Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The production sharing regime was established by the so-called ‘Pre-salt Law’ and is applicable to pre-salt and strategic areas.

-According to the Pre-salt Law, Petrobras – the Brazilian national oil company – will always be granted right of first refusal to hold a minimum 30% stake and/or be the operator in pre-salt and strategic area developments in any consortium formed with oil companies for the relevant pre-salt public bid proceedings.
+According to the Pre-salt Law, Petrobras – the Brazilian national oil company – will always be granted a ‘right of first refusal’ to hold a minimum 30% stake and/or to be the operator in pre-salt and strategic area developments in any consortium formed with oil companies for the relevant pre-salt public bid proceedings.